Nylilsa/nylilsa.github.io/guides/th17-extra-rta.md

 ### Non-spell 5

 Beginner:
 Bomb.
-Prepare a wolf hyper.
+Prepare a [match=Wolf] hyper.
 Deal damage to non.
 [6.00s-7.00s]

 Intermediate/Advanced:
 Bomb.
 If it seems like there are a lot of tokens on-screen (like 8 or more), then prepare for a neutral hyper.
-If not, then you can choose to either dodge the tokens or prepare for a wolf hyper for Spell 6.
+If not, then you can choose to either dodge the tokens or prepare for a [match=Wolf] hyper for Spell 6.
 In the meantime, deal damage to non.
 [5.30s-6.50s]

 ### Spell 5

 Saki moves depending on the player's position and angle, and her own  position.
 This means you can manipulate her movement.

 Beginner:
-Activate the Wolf hyper.
+Activate the [match=Wolf] hyper.
 After she first moves and eventually stops, hug the side she is on.
 Then, don't move with her, but keep hugging the side she is on.
 For example, if Saki moves to the left after the first wave, then keep hugging the left side of the screen.
 If Saki then does her 2nd wave, keep hugging the left side of the wall: she will bounce toward you.
 Make sure to dodge Saki too or she will kill you. lol [9.00s-14.00s]

 Intermediate/Advanced: